hoffoh/redhat/README.md

   - Collect ODF/CEPH data from ODF must-gather, copy paste the absolut path to get data from selected ODF Must gather on the case

-Share with customer below scripts to collect Ceph data from operator/toolbox or ODF data
+# Share with customer below scripts to collect Ceph data from operator/toolbox or ODF data:

+# Scripts to collect data from Ceph:

+  Using rook-ceph-operator pod:

-get_ceph_info_operator.sh
+    - get_ceph_info_operator.sh

+  Using rook-ceph-toolbox pod:

 get_ceph_info_toolbox.sh

+# Script to collect data from ODF:

-get_odf_info.sh
+  - get_odf_info.sh

+# Script to collect Local Storage Operator details from a node:

+  - get_lso_info.sh